python/cpython/Doc/library/gettext.rst

 ``None`` if not found.
 If the charset encoding is specified, then all message ids and message strings read from the catalog are converted to Unicode using this encoding.
-The :meth:`ugettext` method always returns a Unicode, while the :meth:`gettext` returns an encoded 8-bit string.
-For the message id arguments of both methods, either Unicode strings or 8-bit strings containing only US-ASCII characters are acceptable.
+The :meth:`ugettext` method always returns a Unicode, while the :meth:`gettext` returns an encoded bytestring.
+For the message id arguments of both methods, either Unicode strings or bytestrings containing only US-ASCII characters are acceptable.
 Note that the Unicode version of the methods (i.e. :meth:`ugettext` and :meth:`ungettext`) are the recommended interface to use for internationalized Python programs.